-Police: 1 dead, 11 others shot near Brooklyn playground
+1 dead, 11 others shot at community event in Brooklyn

-NEW YORK (AP) — Gunfire at a large, outdoor event in Brooklyn killed one man and injured at least 11 others late Saturday night, police said.
+NEW YORK (AP) — Late night gunfire at an outdoor event in Brooklyn killed one man, wounded 11 other people and sent hundreds running for cover despite a large police presence in the area.

+The shooting erupted just as the crowd at the annual Old Timers Event in the Brownsville neighborhood was beginning to disperse Saturday, witnesses said.

+“There were a lot of people just chilling and having a good time,” Kaseem Collins, 19, told the Daily News.
+Then, when shots rang out, “we all started running,” he said.
+“I ran as fast as I could away from everyone.
+I thought I was going to get shot.”

+The police commissioner said 2,000 to 3,000 people were attending the event next to a playground, and that more than 100 police officers were stationed there.

+A 2010 newsletter from the parks department described the Old Timers Event as a celebration of former members of the Brownsville Recreation Center “who went on to success and fame in sports and other endeavors.”
+It said the event has grown over the years to include concerts and other things.

-Mayor Bill de Blasio tweeted early Sunday morning that the shooting in the east Brooklyn neighborhood of Brownsville “shattered a peaceful neighborhood event.”
+Mayor Bill de Blasio tweeted early Sunday that the shooting “shattered a peaceful neighborhood event.”

-A New York City police spokesman said around 3:30 a.m.
-Sunday that 12 people had been shot, including a 38-year-old man who was dead on arrival at a local hospital.
-Police said the man was shot once in the head.
-The spokesman did not know the man’s identity.

-No arrests have been made, and police did not offer any details about possible suspects.
-Police did not have details regarding the conditions of the other 11 people injured and said the investigation was ongoing, as of 4:15 a.m.
+“One of the worst experiences of my life,” City Council member Alicka Amprey-Samuel tweeted.
+“How does such a beautiful and peaceful event become overshadowed by tragedy in seconds?”

+“It was chaos,” Gary Miller, a 60-year-old vendor at the event, told the New York Post.
+“Shots rang out and the crowd was already dispersing and you heard about 9 to 11 shots and everyone was running and scattering for cover.”

 Videos posted on social media showed police clearing large groups of people out of the area around the recreation center following the shooting.
 Photos from local news outlets showed several people taken from the scene on stretchers, including some with what appeared to be minor wounds.

+By mid-morning, the area was cordoned off with police tape.
+Plenty of litter was strewn about the ground.

-Brownsville is a neighborhood that’s continued to struggle with gun violence, even as New York has seen its streets get safer than they have been in decades.
+Brownsville is an east Brooklyn neighborhood that’s continued to struggle with gun violence, even as New York streets become safer than they have been in decades.

 “We will do everything in our power to keep this community safe and get guns off our streets,” de Blasio tweeted.